agraef/midizap/README.md

 - The shift keys can be turned off by sending them a zero parameter value.

-Under these conditions it is possible to employ the machinery built into midizap which makes handling direct feedback for shift keys much easier.
+midizap has some built-in machinery to deal with shift key feedback, which handles direct feedback for shift keys in an automatic fashion, provided that these conditions are met.
 In particular, midizap ensures that the feedback message reflects the *shift* (rather than the button) state, which is needed to make "Caps Lock"-style toggle keys like the following work correctly:

 ~~~
 D8 SHIFT ^D8
 ~~~

 This turns the key on when pushed, and toggles it off again when pushed a second time.
 Note that you can't get this behavior with the basic direct feedback facility, since there's no way to keep track of the required status information across different translations.
-Moreover, midizap also maintains the current status of all shift keys and automatically turns them off when switching from one shift status to another, so that the proper key will be lit even if you use multiple shift keys in your configuration.
+Moreover, midizap also maintains the current status of all shift keys and automatically turns them off when switching from one shift status to another, so that the keys will be lit properly even if you use multiple shift keys in your configuration.

 midizap still has a few more tricks up its sleeves which are useful when dealing with controller feedback, but they require the use of a special kind of data translation, the mod translations.
 These are a separate topic in their own right, so we'll introduce them in the next section.